zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 ## CDN

-The minified versions of all JavaScript files (except jQuery) are also available via CDN
+The minified versions of all JavaScript files are also available via CDN

     http://cdn.kendostatic.com/<version>/js/<filename>.min.js